Welcome to Claude Code!

 Claude Code works with all programming languages and frameworks.
 It's especially good with popular languages like Python, JavaScript/TypeScript, Java, Go, Rust, and more.

-πŸ†š Claude Code CLI vs Claude Code Web vs claude.ai - What's the difference?
+πŸ†š Claude Code vs claude.ai - What's the difference?

 πŸ†˜ Still Stuck?